Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 The Azure Mission-Critical reference implementation gets deployed into an Azure Subscription.
 For this you need to have either:

 - **Owner permissions** yourself and to be able to create a Service Principal which you are able to grant Owner as well, or
-- A pre-provided Service Principal with Owner permissions on a subscription
+- A pre-provisioned Service Principal with Owner permissions on a subscription

 The following must be installed on the client machine used to deploy Azure Mission-Critical reference implementation: